15 Answers to 529 Plan Questions

 Some families want one account to manage.
 This keeps things simple in the years leading up to college.
 They’ll then have to go through a process to of change the beneficiary to pay for each child’s expenses.
 If you have left over funds, it’ll be harder to perform rollovers to Roths.
 It’s all dependent on what will work best for your family.

 Mrs. Moneyaire likes separate accounts for each child.
 I like the opportunity to track each child’s college plan and to keep things equal and fair.
 When the time comes to withdraw we want to 1) keeps things simple, 2) want to keep things fair between the kids.
-Although changing beneficiaries can be done, its an extra administrative step that needs to happen.
-We anticipate it’ll be a busy time when Baby Moneyaire goes off to college.
+Although changing beneficiaries can be done, it’s an extra administrative step that needs to happen.
+We anticipate it’ll be a busy time when children go off to college.
 We want to keep things as easy as possible at that time.

 11. I opened a 529 Plan.
 What should I invest my child’s 529 plan in?